-- Of our systems which support safeguarding, including the staff code of conduct, the role of the designated safeguarding lead (DSL) as outlined in Annex B of the Department for Education's statutory safeguarding guidance, the behaviour policy, and the safeguarding response to children who go missing from education - That safeguarding incidents and/or behaviours can be associated with factors outside the school and /or can occur between children outside these environments (contextual safeguarding)

-- Of the early help process and their role in it, including identifying emerging problems, liaising with the DSL verbally or in writing (using the safeguarding conversation form if appropriate) and sharing information (when appropriate) with other professionals to support early identification and assessment - Of the process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - About what to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as HBA, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - Of the signs of different types of abuse and neglect, as well as specific safeguarding issues, such as peer on peer abuse (including bullying, sexual violence, sexual harassment, sexting and upskirting, now a criminal offence), serious violence, HBA and radicalisation. - That mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+- Of our systems which support safeguarding, including the HISP staff code of conduct, the role of the designated safeguarding lead (DSL) as outlined in Annex C of KCSiE 2021, the behaviour policy, and the safeguarding response to children who go missing from education. - That safeguarding incident and/or behaviours can be associated with factors outside the school and/or can occur between children outside these environments (contextual safeguarding).
+This is especially important if we must provide information to Children's Services as part of their assessments. - Of the early help process and their role in it, including identifying emerging problems, liaising with the DSL verbally or in writing (using the safeguarding conversation form if appropriate) and sharing information (when appropriate) with other professionals to support early identification and assessment - Of the process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - About what to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, how to maintain an appropriate level of confidentiality while liaising with relevant professionals and to be able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - Of the signs of different types of abuse and neglect, as well as specific safeguarding issues, such as peer on peer abuse (including bullying, sexual violence, sexual harassment, sexting and upskirting, now a criminal offence), serious violence, HBA and radicalisation. - That mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 These experiences can impact mental health, behaviour and education.